-Manchester Suites, Grand Hyatt Hotels, San Diego, California (11 prints / Rain in the Sand series)
+Manchester Suites, Grand Hyatt Hotels, San Diego, California (11 works on paper / Rain in the Sand series)

-Ritz Carlton Hotel, Atlanta, Georgia (5 pastels / Ice Storm series)
+Ritz Carlton Hotel, Atlanta, Georgia (5 original pastels / Ice Storm series)

 The Robert Crowell Collection, Crowell Museum at Moore Free Library, Newfane, Vermont (‘Postcard Home’, oil on panel)